Spring date ideas: London 2020

-From the cherry blossomed igloos turning heads to the chocolate-making masterclasses melting hearts, spring brings with it a host of fresh things to do on a date in London
+From the cherry-blossom canopy that turns heads to the chocolate-tasting event that melts hearts, spring offers a host of fresh things to do on a date in London

 Cosy up under the cherry blossom

 Between its roaring fire, white blossom ceiling and French bistro menu, it’s unsurprising that Clos Maggiore in Covent Garden is often described as the most romantic dining room in London.
 Yep, you can postpone your trip to Japan: here, diners can enjoy a meal all year round under branches laden with the flower that only appears fleetingly in the outside world.